vinayhegde1990/devops-notes/docs/source/README.rst

 Please Note:
 -------------------
 - Due to dynamic content for any topic in here, this will forever be a work in progress.
 Feedback, suggestions and queries are always appreciated!
-- Kindly read the guidelines on how to share your :ref:`CONTRIBUTING` to this project.
+- For contributions, please read the guidelines on how to share `CONTRIBUTING`_ to this project.
-- Feel free to contact me directly via `email <vinay.hegde30@gmail.com>`_ or `WhatsApp <https://api.whatsapp.com/send?phone=919967875270>`_ on the above.
+- At all times, please refer to the `CODE OF CONDUCT`_ guidelines on interacting with other community members in a respectful and cordial manner.